IRS Notice CP523 and How to Protect Your Payment Plan From Termination

 If you’re in a streamlined installment agreement and this is your first default in the last year, the IRS will typically reinstate your payment plan.
 You may have to pay a reinstatement fee, but generally, you won’t have to provide any additional financial details.

 However, if you want to change the terms of your payment agreement due to financial hardship, the IRS will probably make you submit a new Form 433-D. The IRS often reinstates payment plans for people who need lower monthly payments or longer terms.
-The agency understands that taxpayers may need extra flexibility on their installment agreements if they lost their job, incurred extraordinary medical bills, or endured other hardships.
+The agency understands that taxpayers may need extra flexibility on their installment agreements if they lost their jobs, incurred extraordinary medical bills, or endured other hardships.

 Reinstating Payment Plans After Incurring New Tax Liabilities